solita/puumerkki/README.md

 1. Start the server:\
 `lein with-profile dev run -t citizen-certificate-roots.pem`
 1. Start a reverse proxy to serve the content over https:\
+On macOS:\
+`docker run -p 443:443 caddy caddy reverse-proxy --from localhost:443 --to http://host.docker.internal:3000`\
+On Linux:\
-`docker run -p 443:443 caddy caddy reverse-proxy --from localhost:443 --to http://host.docker.internal:3000`
+`docker run -p 443:443 caddy caddy reverse-proxy --from localhost:443 --to http://localhost:3000`
 1. Access the server at [https://localhost]().
 Accept the self-signed certificate.

 ## Publishing